MicrosoftDocs/azure-dev-docs/articles/intro/includes/scaling-load-balancer-aca-introduction.md

 ms.service: azure
 ---

 Learn how to add load balancing to your application to extend the Chat app beyond the Azure OpenAI token and model quota limits.
-To add load balancing with Azure Container Apps, use a sample repository provided for you to create three Azure OpenAI endpoints.
-The Azure Container app uses one of the three endpoints for each request.
+This approach uses Azure Container Apps to create three Azure OpenAI endpoints, as well as a primary container to direct incoming traffic to one of the three endpoints.

 This article requires you to deploy 2 separate samples: